MikePacey/Lancaster-HEC/docs/monitoring.rst

 A job's lifecycle can be tracked via the ST (state) field in the output from ``squeue``.
 All jobs start with a status of PD (pending).
 If the cluster is busy, or the job has requested a resource which is currently fully utilised, then a job may spend some time in this state.
-(For more information on requesting resources, please refer to Requesting specific node types for jobs on the HEC.)

 Once an appropriate job slot is available, the job's status changes to R (running).
 A job just finishing will show as state CG (completing)